hai-vr/hvr-ik/README.md

 The IK solver was designed to run without any access to Transform, GameObject, nor Component hierarchy during the solve.

-The *HIK Effectors* and *HIK Full Tiger* components are just convenient accessors for the actual solver functionnality, but they don't contain critical logic in them.
+The *HIK Effectors* and *HIK Full Tiger* components are just convenient accessors for the actual solver functionality, but they don't contain critical logic in them.

 If you instantiate the following classes directly, you can request a solve without needing Components nor Transforms: